ArtooTrills/Onboarding/Basics/5-Mysql/README.md

 ## References

 [MySQL Basics - Digital Ocean](https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial)
 * The above link explains Setup for Ubuntu is different.
-[For Mac use homebrew](https://dev.mysql.com/doc/refman/5.5/en/default-privileges.html)
+For Mac use homebrew.
+[For initializing mysql](https://dev.mysql.com/doc/refman/5.5/en/default-privileges.html)
 * Use only the command line for the task
 * After youare comfotable with the command line, install [MySQL Workbench](https://www.mysql.com/products/workbench/)